Sameeksha Sud

-Sameeksha Sud (born 25 April 1993) is an Indian television actress and Internet personality.
-She is best known for the television shows Baal Veer, Doli Armaano Ki and Ek Aastha Aisi Bhee.
+Sameeksha Sud (born 25 April 1993) is an Indian television actress and internet personality.
+She is best known for Baalveer, Doli Armaano Ki, and Ek Aastha Aisi Bhee.

 Career

 Sud started her television career in 2012 and made her acting debut with Fear Files.
-She received prominence through the television show Baal Veer, in which she played the character of Pari.
+She received prominence through Baalveer, in which she played Pari.
 She has also worked in Doli Armano Ki and Gumrah.

-In 2020, Sud made her OTT debut though the web show Who's Your Daddy (season 2), presented by ALTBalaji and ZEE5.
+In 2020, Sud made her OTT debut with Who's Your Daddy (season 2).